edamametechnologies/.github/profile/README.md

 # Welcome to EDAMAME Technologies

-EDAMAME ensures all machines accessing code, secrets, or sensitive test data are secured without the challenges of traditional Unified Endpoint Management.
+EDAMAME ensures all machines accessing code, secrets, or sensitive test data are secured—without the challenges of traditional Unified Endpoint Management (MDM/UEM).
 Empower every stakeholder—from contractors to developers—to safeguard the software development lifecycle without slowing down development.

 ## For Individual Developers